 “It’s going to take a little time, having so little practice ahead of the first game, to find where those points and rebounds will come from, but we have several girls who are ready to step up for us.”

-One is sophomore Kaitlyn Davis, who after one year has already shown she is a very capable varsity player.
+One is sophomore Kaitlyn Davis, who, after one year, already has shown she is a capable varsity player.
 As a freshman, Davis had as solid an all-around game as Craig, averaging 13.7 points, 4.0 rebounds, 3.6 steals and 3.0 assists.

-Another that will be counted on for more scoring will be sophomore point guard Hunter Hopkins, who will be expanding her ball-handling skills to include more of her already solid perimeter shooting.
+Another who will be counted on for more scoring will be sophomore point guard Hunter Hopkins, who will be expanding her ballhandling skills to include more of her already solid perimeter shooting.

-With them, returning to the starting rotation will be the squad’s only seniors: tough-as-nails Chloe Larson, a good defender who is capable of big offensive efforts; and twins Keely and Morgan Nelson, a couple of tough defenders who can also hit a big shot when needed.
-In the post, the Cru will count on 5-10 sophomore Kelsey Cuchra, along with the club’s only junior, Madison Kozlowski.
+With them, returning to the starting rotation will be the team’s only seniors: tough-as-nails Chloe Larson, a good defender who is capable of big offensive efforts; and twins Keely and Morgan Nelson, a couple of tough defenders who can also hit a big shot when needed.
+In the post, the Cru will count on 5-10 sophomore Kelsey Cuchra, along with the team’s only junior, Madison Kozlowski.

 Other contenders for the rotation will include three sophomores – Nevaeh Corcoran, Emily Ryan-Adair and Madisyn Trainor – and freshmen Lucy McGrath, Senya Mitre and Kinley Rick.

-The lack of size will be more glaring against conference foes like Seneca, Midland and St. Bede, so the stressing of fundamentals and boxing-out was a staple of the early days of camp.
+The lack of size will be more glaring against conference foes such as Seneca, Midland and St. Bede, so the stressing of fundamentals and boxing out was a staple of the early days of camp.